Boundary representation

 Corsica Coachworks example generated using the B-Rep model.
-Notice that the surface areas are stitched together.

 In solid modeling and computer-aided design, boundary representation (often abbreviated B-rep or BREP) is a method for representing a 3D shape by defining the limits of its volume.
 A solid is represented as a collection of connected surface elements, which define the boundary between interior and exterior points.

 Overview

 A boundary representation of a model comprises topological components (faces, edges and vertices) and the connections between them, along with geometric definitions for those components (surfaces, curves and points, respectively).
 A face is a bounded portion of a surface; an edge is a bounded piece of a curve and a vertex lies at a point.
 Other elements are the shell (a set of connected faces), the loop (a circuit of edges bounding a face) and loop-edge links (also known as winged edge links or half-edges) which are used to create the edge circuits.